A spectral sequence for spaces of maps between operads: A tower of derived mapping spaces

 understood as a subfunctor of $F \times [0,\infty)$.
-(The intervals are to be understood as copies of $\Delta[1]$.)
+(The intervals can be taken as copies of $\Delta[1]$.)
 This construction is also known as the \emph{telescope} associated to the skeletal filtration of $F$.
-Note that the inclusion of $F'$ into $F \times [0,\infty)$ is a weak equivalence and thus $F'$ has property $\mathfrak{P}$ if and only if $F$ does.
-We want to show that $F'$ decomposes as a homotopy pushout of functors with property $\mathfrak{P}$.
-To do so we define the subfunctors $L_1$ and $L_2$ of $F'$ by setting
+Note that the inclusion of $tF$ into $F \times [0,\infty)$ is a weak equivalence and thus $tF$ has property $\mathfrak{P}$ if and only if $F$ does.
+We want to show that $tF$ decomposes as a homotopy pushout of functors with property $\mathfrak{P}$.
+To do so we define the subfunctors $L_1$ and $L_2$ of $tF$ by setting

 and